Speed skating

 Speed skating is a competitive form of ice skating in which the competitors race each other in travelling a certain distance on skates.
-Types of speed skating are long track speed skating, short track speed skating, and marathon speed skating.
+Types of speed skating are long-track speed skating, short-track speed skating, and marathon speed skating.
 In the Olympic Games, long-track speed skating is usually referred to as just "speed skating", while short-track speed skating is known as "short track".
 The International Skating Union (ISU), the governing body of competitive ice sports, refers to long track as "speed skating" and short track as "short track skating".
+Long track speed skating takes place on a 400m ice track, while short track takes place on a 111m track.

 An international federation was founded in 1892, the first for any winter sport.
 The sport enjoys large popularity in the Netherlands, Norway and South Korea.
 There are top international rinks in a number of other countries, including Canada, the United States, Germany, Italy, Japan, Russia, Kazakhstan, China, Belarus and Poland.
 A World Cup circuit is held with events in those countries plus two events in the Thialf ice hall in Heerenveen, Netherlands.